How Gas Furnaces Work

 Image: Goodman Manufacturing

 A forced-air furnace heats your home through a heating cycle that looks like this:

-- Natural gas or propane is ignited in the burner.
+- Natural gas or propane is ignited in the furnace's burner.

-- The flames heat up a metal heat exchanger and exhaust out of the flue.
+- The flames heat up a metal heat exchanger and the exhaust flows out of the flue.

-- The heat exchanger transfers its heat to the incoming air.
+- The heat exchanger transfers its heat to incoming cold air.

 - The furnace's blower forces the heated air into the ductwork and distributes it throughout the home.

 - As the warm air fills each room, the colder, denser air is drawn back into the furnace via the return ducts, repeating the process.